LLNL/Abmarl/docs/src/gridworld.rst

 Attacking
 `````````

+TODO: I should add images for all of the code examples below.

 `Health` becomes more interesting when we let agents attack one another.
 :ref:`AttackingAgents <api_gridworld_agent_attack>` work in conjunction with
 an :ref:`AttackActor <api_gridworld_actor_attack>`.
 They have an `attack range`, which dictates